 There is some evidence ozone can destroy mold spores, although it apparently takes high concentration.

-Ozone won’t “kill all the mold.”
-It simply won’t.
-This doesn’t mean it isn’t useful to discourage mold growth — especially in prevention or making a bad situation temporarily somewhat more tolerable.
+This doesn’t mean ozone isn’t useful to discourage mold growth, though.
+For prevention — or making a bad situation temporarily somewhat more tolerable — ozone can be effective.

-Ozone also doesn’t change the environment in which the mold developed, with regards to chronic moisture, humidity, condensation, and trapped air (although ozone does have a drying effect on the air when present).
+Ozone also doesn’t change the environment in which the mold developed, in terms of chronic moisture, humidity, condensation, and trapped air.

 Wall outlet ozone generators produce very small amounts of ozone.
 I recommend having a few of these and using them regularly — especially in bathrooms.